Satwik-uppada/Analytics-Vidya/README.md

 ![Image](https://github.com/user-attachments/assets/052e9b89-4edc-4126-8a0a-9cc1ac0acc49)
-Search for python courses.
-So python is highlighted
+Search for Python courses.
+So Python is highlighted

 ![Image](https://github.com/user-attachments/assets/9a7d974a-0f7a-4209-90cf-2a70a53e0fac)
 Search for machi learni --> Textblob corrected the spelling to Machine Learning --> machine learning courses are displayed with highlighted correct spelling.